smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 1. If you're unable to install your app from a cloud app store, make sure that the app has been compressed to a file archive that can be retrieved via the download URL you provided.
 !@

+@![javaSE]
+First, make sure you download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
+It is a [project](https://github.com/smartdevicelink/sdl_java_suite/tree/master/javaSE/hello_sdl_java) within the SDL Java Suite root directory.
+Then, open the _Hello Sdl_ project in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+!@

+@![javaEE]
+Make sure that you follow the steps in [Installation](Getting Started/Installation) and [Integration Basics](Getting Started/Integration Basics - Java) sections to create a new JavaEE SDL project before continuing this section.

+!!!
+NOTE
+The [Hello Sdl JavaEE](https://github.com/smartdevicelink/sdl_java_suite/tree/master/javaEE/hello_sdl_java_ee) has some code commented out and cannot be compiled.
+The project just includes samples for `SdlService` and `Main` classes that can be copied to the new JavaEE project that you create by following the steps in [Installation page](Getting Started/Installation).
+!!!
+!@

 @![javaSE,javaEE]
 ## Connecting to an Infotainment System
 To connect the sample app to the infotainment system, please follow the instructions in the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide.